-Lectures in Religious Education are given every year by the Board of Religious Education Hon.
+Lectures in Religious Education are given every year by the Rev. Dr. Hiltz, General Secretary of the Board of Religious Education, Hon.
 Lecturer in this subject.
 The course, which is spread over three years, consists of 36 lectures, and deals with the following subjects:-